Frequently Asked Questions

 How long should I expect the contract review process to take?

 - The amount of time required for contract review varies depending on the nature of the contract, the overall contract workload of the Offices of the General Counsel and Risk Management, and other factors.
-Contracts should be submitted at least two weeks before the desired feedback date.
+Contracts should be submitted at least four weeks before the desired feedback date.

 Who is permitted to sign College contracts?